-Bruce Forest, the creator of this everything-and-the-kitchen-sink remix of Grace Jones’ “Sleeve to the Rhythm” provided entertaining background in a Facebook comment on one of Trevor Horn ‘s magna opera/Mount Everests.
+Bruce Forest, the creator of this everything-and-the-kitchen-sink remix of Grace Jones’ “Slave to the Rhythm” above, provided entertaining background in a Facebook comment on one of Trevor Horn ‘s magna opera/Mount Everests.

 What do you get if you combine 2 years of studio time, the best musicians in the world, two insanely-talented producers and £800,000?
 The most expensive, and IMO the best produced single of all time, and surely – another 80s masterpiece. ….